 An amendment is a formal or authoritative change made to any existing law, contract or constitution.
-Constitutions are regularly revised when individuals alter their opinions about what the administration ought to do.
-Changes can be made to existing constitution and statutes.
+There is a regular amendment in the Indian Constitution i.e. when individuals alter their opinions about what the administration ought to do.
+Amendment meaning is simple and can be understood as Changes which can be or ought to be made to existing constitution and statutes.
 Likewise, they are usually made to several sections through a governing body.
-For a change to be made, 66% of the individuals from each house must support it, and three-fourths of the states must approve it.
+For a chance to be made, 66% of the individuals from each house must support it, and three-fourths of the states must approve it.

 So far 101 amendments have been made.
 The earliest amendment being implemented in 1951 under the Prime Ministership of Jawaharlal Nehru and the latest one being the alteration made to present GST under the rule of Prime Minister Narendra Modi.
-The First Amendment Act revised articles 15, 19, 85, 87, 174, 176, 341, 342, 372 and 376.
+The First Amendment Act revised Article 15, Article 19, Article 85, Article 87, Article 174, Article 176, Article 341, Article 342, Article 372 and Article 376.
 It also added articles 31A and 31B.

-It embedded Ninth Schedule to the Constitution to ensure that the land change and different laws are regularly introduced in it from time to time surveys.
+It embedded Ninth Schedule to the Constitution that constitutional amendments are essential to ensure that the land change and different laws are regularly introduced in it from time to time surveys.

 The Constitution of India sets out the system on which India is run.
 The Constitution pronounces India to be a democratic vote based republic, guaranteeing its citizens of equity, justice, and freedom.

 The amendment of articles can be classified as rigid as well as flexible.
 A rigid system of the amendment means that it is hard to revise the constitution like that of the U.S., Australia, etc. The flexible amendments mean that it is easy to change the requirements.
 Be that as it may, in the Indian Constitution, however, the methodology is considered rigid yet it has been an adaptable constitution catering to the needs of the country as and when required.